• Skip to primary navigation

 The fund manager invests in GAAEX’s utilities, technology, and industrial companies’ securities assets.
 It invests in sustainable companies with a market capitalization of at least $500 million.

-Generally, the Guinness Atkinson Alternative Energy Fund mainly invests in technology stocks, dividing between the U.S and foreign stocks.
-However, the U.S has a more extensive portfolio share.
+Generally, the Guinness Atkinson Alternative Energy Fund mainly invests in technology stocks, dividing its portfolio between U.S. and foreign stocks.
+However, the U.S. has a more extensive portfolio share.

 Pros of Guinness Atkinson Alternative Energy Fund